+Date: 10/6/2022

-Approved: - RAGE Date: 10/6/2022 Mary Lou Ortiz Chief Financial Officer
+Mary Lou Ortiz Chief Financial Officer Vice Chancellor, Division of Finance and Administration

 III.
 Executive Summary

 The UCI EOP is a framework for a coordinated response to emergencies and disasters (collectively referred to as emergencies throughout this document).
 This plan provides an incident management structure for all emergency operations, but does not include, nor is a substitute for, specific procedures for safety or hazardous material response.